alpapazog/Benchmarking-Deep-Learning-Frameworks/README.md

 ## Build and run libtorch c++ projects.
 CMakeFiles (CMakeLists.txt) have paths for libtorch and CUDA, make sure you fix them to the correct path depending on your system installations.

-The following commands can be run in Windows Powershell (individually) build and run (train and test) the CNN model in c++ with libtorch.
+The following commands can be run in Windows Powershell (individually) to build and run (train and test) the CNN model with c++ using libtorch.
 ```
 cd \path\to\CNN\cpp\
 mkdir build